combell/autogit-reference/README.md

 ### Directory structure

-When we push the default master branch to the Combell remote, a branch folder is created in the `checkout` directory.
+When we push a branch to the Combell remote, a branch folder is created in the `checkout` directory.

     domainbe@ssh:~# ls -l
     total 36